alievy/alievy/README.md

 Hello

-I'm Aliev, a software developer based in Sweden who uses Rust for daily work.
-I started as an embedded developer and worked with product development for 5 years.
-Today I work in all areas, backend, frontend, embedded and cloud.
+I'm Aliev, a seasoned software developer located in Sweden, with Rust as my primary tool of trade.
+My journey began in the world of embedded systems, where I honed my skills for five years.
+Today, I've expanded my horizons to encompass a wide range of domains, including backend, frontend, embedded systems, and cloud development.

 <br>